 If anything, Goldendale, the Chamber of Commerce, and Klickitat County have shown an exceptional lack of dedication to the preservation of the night sky through the implementation and enforcement of quality outdoor lighting ordinances; and for many years have provided no public promotion of the importance of night sky conservation, and little consequential support for dark skies.

-The Chamber and City of Goldendale submitted a highly embellished provisional Dark Sky Community application to the IDA that seems to have gone nowhere, and pursuit of the status has apparently ended: In order to meet a provisional status as a Dark Sky Community, Goldendale would have had to submit a plan that would bring into compliance 90% of of the accumulated non-dark-sky compliant outdoor lighting within 5 years’ time.
+The City of Goldendale's expensive contract with the Goldendale Chamber of Commerce involved submitting a highly embellished - yet totally inadequate - Provisional Dark Sky Community application to the IDA that went nowhere.
+Pursuit of the Provisional Dark Sky Community status has apparently ended leaving city taxpayers holding the bag: In order to meet a provisional status as a Dark Sky Community, Goldendale would have had to submit a plan that would bring into compliance 90% of of the accumulated non-dark-sky compliant outdoor lighting within 5 years’ time.
 The application would also have had to meet all of the other Dark Sky Community minimum requirements, including broad public support and outreach for night sky conservation, and have a legally effective lighting ordinance which includes regulating the color temperature of outdoor lighting, establishing effective total lumen limits per a given area, and effective regulation of illuminated outdoor signs – all features which were deliberately removed from the draft ordinance revision in 2017.
 And of course none of these things exist in Klickitat County's outdated 1979 ordinance.

 After over 40 years of neglect of the night sky, Goldendale and the Chamber of Commerce apparently viewed a Dark Sky Community designation as something easy to accomplish, and apparently only wanted the notoriety from the designation in order to generate appropriate astro-tourism.
 But as with Washington State Parks, when having to honestly address and implement the requirements for night sky conservation in order to actually achieve an International Dark Sky Place status, it again seems to be no-thanks... "not a good fit."